 The justification of the baseline scenario should consider its future behaviour (GHG emission sources and carbon pools) to comply with the principle of conservatism.

-The CCMP must select and justify assumptions, values and procedures that ensure that GHG removals or GHG emission reductions are not underestimated or overestimated, respectively, in the baseline scenario.
+The CCMP must select and justify assumptions, values and procedures ensuring GHG removals or GHG emission reductions are not under- or overestimated, respectively, in the baseline scenario.